 Once a cloud computing solution has been determined as an appropriate IT strategy a business must consider the appropriate funding option.
 There are both cashflow and taxation considerations that should be considered.
 This decision should be made with a cloud computing consultant and a tax adviser – to determine which strategy is right.

-To find out how a cloud managed services solution can improve your business IT feel free to review the Cloud Services page here for more.
+To find out how a cloud managed services solution can improve your business IT check out our Cloud Computing page for more.